 - Minimal mental enrichment compared to other puzzle toys

-Treat or kibble dispensing balls are one of the best types of puzzle dog feeder – and the Omega Paw Tricky Treat Ball is my top pick in this category.
-It’s a relatively cheap ball with a soft exterior and easy-to-refill design, so it’s great for kibble or treats.
+Treat or kibble dispensing balls are one of the best types of puzzle dog feeder – and the Omega Paw Tricky Treat Ball is our top pick in this category.
+It’s a relatively cheap ball with a soft exterior and easy-to-refill design, so it’s great for dispensing kibble or small treats.

-Puzzle balls work by randomly dispensing food as your dog rolls or throws them around.
-Unlike many balls, which are made with hard plastic, the Omega Paw has a soft vinyl surface.
-This is easy to grip and much quieter for your dog to throw around, especially on hard floors.
-The first few bits of kibble are easy to get out, but it becomes progressively harder to get those last few bits.
+Unlike many puzzle balls, which are made with hard plastic, we like that the Omega Paw has a soft vinyl surface.
+This is easy to grip and much quieter for your dog to throw around, especially on hard floors (particularly in comparison to toys like the Kong Wobbler.)
+During our testing, we found that the first few bits of kibble are easy for the dog to get out, but it becomes progressively harder to get those last few bits.

 Another advantage of the soft design is that your dog’s jaw can’t get caught in the opening.
-I’ve seen some distressing pictures of small dogs with trapped lower jaws, so this is a major concern of other balls.
+We’ve seen some distressing pictures of small dogs with trapped lower jaws, so this is a major concern with other puzzle balls.

 The only downside of the soft design is that you can’t adjust the difficulty.
-Even so, the Omega Paw Tricky Treat Ball is an excellent feeder puzzle that can provide hours of safe entertainment.
+We also found that you need to use relatively small bits of kibble, as even medium-size treats were too difficult for our test dogs to get out the single opening.
+Even so, we think the Omega Paw Tricky Treat Ball is an excellent feeder puzzle that can provide hours of safe entertainment.

 - Brand: Omega Paw